UnivLille-Meta/Miage23/Groups/G15/report-week03.md

 #### Class methods and super

 Most class-side methods create new instances.
-For examples , in the chess game implementations , we have the class methods black and white which created a white piece or a black piece.
+For example , in the chess game implementations , we have the class methods black and white which created a white piece or a black piece.
 Here is the code :

 ```smalltalk
 MyPiece class >> black